dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 Blazor supports streaming data directly from JavaScript to .NET.
 Streams are requested using the `Microsoft.JSInterop.IJSStreamReference` interface.

-`Microsoft.JSInterop.IJSStreamReference` returns a <xref:System.IO.Stream> and uses the following parameters:
+`Microsoft.JSInterop.IJSStreamReference.OpenReadStreamAsync` returns a <xref:System.IO.Stream> and uses the following parameters:

 * `maxAllowedSize`: Maximum number of bytes permitted for the read operation from JavaScript, which defaults to 512,000 bytes if not specified.
 * `cancellationToken`: A <xref:System.Threading.CancellationToken> for cancelling the read.